SaptakGit/interview_prep/NODE/100 Questions.md

 		Use createServer function with a callback function using request and response as parameters.
 		Type “hello world."
-		Set the server to listen to port 8080 and assign an IP address Get the Coding Skills You Need to Succeed
+		Set the server to listen to port 8080 and assign an IP address
-		Full Stack Developer - MERN StackExplore ProgramGet the Coding Skills You Need to Succeed

 32. Explain asynchronous and non-blocking APIs in Node.js.